ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 Name each of the seven stages for the Cyber Kill chain and provide a brief example of each.

-1. econnaissance: Information gathering stage against targeted victim.
+1. Reconnaissance: Information gathering stage against targeted victim.
 Information sources include, DNS registration websites, LinkedIn, Facebook, Twitter, etc.

 2. Weaponization: After collecting information regarding infrastructure and employees, adversaries have the capability to establish attack vectors and technical profiles of targets such as: logical and administrative security controls, infil/exfil points, etc.